-Every tenant identified as requiring to decant will be visited by the Tenant Relations Officer at the start of the process to discuss:
+Every tenant identified as requiring to decant will be visited by a member of the Tenant Engagement team at the start of the process to discuss:

 - What the proposed project is and why it is being undertaken. - When the work will be done. - The decant policy and process. - What choices there are and how these can be made. - What we will do to help tenants prepare for any work and support whilst this work is being carried out. - Whether there are any requirements for aids and adaptations to support the move. - Any specific support that the tenant requires for the move. - Named contact officer for the duration of the programme. - Assessment of any support need